pasmant/kubernetes-ingress/docs/content/configuration/virtualserver-and-virtualserverroute-resources.md

 ## VirtualServer Specification

-The VirtualServer resource defines load balancing configuration for a domain name, such as `example.com`.
+The VirtualServer resource defines load ba

+lancing configuration for a domain name, such as `example.com`.
 Below is an example of such configuration:
 ```yaml
 apiVersion: k8s.nginx.org/v1
 kind: VirtualServer